sevalab-iitt/SEVAutobot-1/RPLIDAR.md

     Optional conversion to PointCloud2 / .pcd
 ```

+**Summary:** the RPLIDAR hardware does not store complete scans internally.
+Instead, it continuously streams binary angle–distance measurement packets over a serial interface using Slamtec's proprietary protocol.
+The `rplidar_ros` driver reads this binary stream, decodes the packets, reconstructs a complete 360° revolution, and publishes it as a standard `sensor_msgs/LaserScan` message on the `/scan` topic.
+This standardized ROS representation enables downstream applications — RViz visualization, obstacle detection, SLAM, navigation, and conversion to `PointCloud2` — to process lidar data independently of the underlying hardware protocol.

 ---

-# Summary

-The **RPLIDAR hardware does not store complete scans internally**.
-Instead, it continuously streams **binary angle–distance measurement packets** over a serial interface using Slamtec's proprietary protocol.

-The **`rplidar_ros`** driver reads this binary stream, decodes the packets, reconstructs a complete 360° revolution, and publishes it as a standard **`sensor_msgs/LaserScan`** message on the `/scan` topic.

-Within the `LaserScan` message, the primary data is stored in the `ranges[]` array, where each element represents the measured distance (in meters) at an angle computed from `angle_min` and `angle_increment`.
-This standardized ROS representation enables downstream applications—including RViz visualization, obstacle detection, SLAM, navigation, and conversion to `PointCloud2`—to process lidar data independently of the underlying hardware protocol.

----

-## Part 1 — The Crash Bug (`*** buffer overflow detected ***`)
+## 5. Setup Fix: The Buffer Overflow Crash

 ### Symptom
 ```bash